Diagnosis and Treatment of Proximal Humerus Fractures in Wake County

 What Causes Proximal Humerus Fractures?

 Although this fracture is more common in older people, it can happen to anyone.
-For example, it is more likely to occur if you have other bone-related risk factors like low bone mass.
+For example, this type of fracture is more likely to occur if you have other bone-related risk factors like low bone mass.

-These circumstances include genetics, traumatic events, and overhead movement that may cause proximal humerus fractures.
-In addition, research shows that people with previous dislocation and hyperlaxity are at risk for the condition.
+Additional risk factors for proximal humerus fractures include genetics, traumatic events, and overhead movement.
+Research shows that people with previous dislocation and hyperlaxity are also at risk for the condition.

-While open wounds with bleeding are the most prominent symptoms of a proximal humerus fracture, there are other indicators.
+While bleeding, open wounds are the most prominent symptom of a proximal humerus fracture, there are other indicators that the bone has broken.
 Some additional symptoms may include:

 Your doctor might perform a closed reduction to fix more severe fractures properly.
 During this non-invasive procedure, your doctor will manually align your broken bones using digital imaging to manipulate them to their ideal location.

 If nonsurgical treatment doesn’t work or isn’t suitable, surgery could be necessary to fix the fracture.
 In addition, your doctor may recommend surgery if the shoulder has numerous fractures.

 Occasionally, surgeons may advise a complete shoulder replacement if the fracture is severe.
 The surgical process aims at tightening the stretched tendons and ligaments around your shoulder.
 Surgery includes internal fixation with screws, pins, plates, or rods inserted through small incisions around your shoulder region.
 A metal plate holds the bone firmly as it heals.
 After undergoing surgery, injuries may take approximately six months to heal.

 Recovery time will vary depending on whether surgery is necessary.
 It can take individuals anywhere from three months to one year to heal completely.
 For individuals recovering from surgery, avoiding crutches for more than two weeks after discharge from the hospital is advisable.

 How Can I Prevent a Proximal Humerus Fracture?